picture of Cali School

 Bio

-In addition to his performances as a collaborative pianist at the Cali School and Mason Gross School of the Arts, Dmitri Korneev is an active educator and a composer.
-His most recent chamber work won a First Prize in IX International Competition of Performers and Composers “Romanticism: its Origins and Beyond” in memory of Elena Gnessina in Moscow, Russia. “…Combining gentle humor, expansive beauty, fire, flare and virtuosity, music remained true to the transcendentally tragic Russian romantic roots of the composer.” (from McDowell Concert Series).
-As a solo pianist Dmitri spent several years giving recitals throughout Russia, Greece, Italy and the United States.
-His performances in the States included such prestigious concert halls as Carnegie Hall, Merkin Hall and United Nations Concert Hall in New York.
-Dmitri has worked at the University of Texas at San Antonio as a staff accompanist, at the San Antonio Lyric Opera as a rehearsal pianist and served as an Executive Director of the “You Need Music” Educational & Performing Enterprise, which holds an annual regional competition with the winner’s recital in Carnegie Hall.
-Dmitri holds his master’s degree from the Gnessins Russian Academy of Music and Mannes College of Music and studied at the Central Music School at Moscow State Conservatory.
-Among Dmitri’s teachers, Prof. Alexandrov and Prof. Slesarev were the most influential.
+In addition to his performances as a collaborative pianist, Dmitri Korneev is an active educator and holds his PhD in Composition from Mason Gross School of the Arts.
+He won prizes at the Dunaevsky and Prokofiev Composition Competitions and was a finalist of an American Prize competition.
+Dmitri spent several years giving solo recitals throughout Russia, Greece, Italy and the United States.
+His performances in the U.S included such prestigious concert halls as Carnegie Hall, Merkin Hall and United Nations Concert Hall in New York.
+Dmitri has worked at the University of Texas and Lyric Opera at San Antonio as a staff accompanist, chamber music coach at Rutgers State University, aural skills instructor at Montclair State University and served as an Executive Director of the “You Need Music” Educational & Performing Enterprise.
+Dmitri holds his master’s degree from the Gnessin Russian Academy of Music and Mannes College of Music and studied at the Central Music School at Moscow State Conservatory.
+Among Dmitri’s teachers, Prof. Alexandrov, Dr. Aldridge and Prof. Slesarev were the most influential.
 He has participated in masterclasses held by Claude Frank and Arkady Aronov, and in the La Belle Epoque Festival in New York.
 In 1998 he became a laureate of the International Piano Competition IBLA Grand Prize in Italy.

 Michael Caldwell